 Common problems associated with wisdom teeth misalignment include:

 - Crowded or damaged surrounding teeth

 - Possible damaged nerves and jawbone

-Although it's normal for patients to fear the wisdom teeth removal process, the dental team at Complete Dental Care of Mansfield will provide the safest, most comfortable extraction procedure possible.
+Although it's normal for patients to fear the wisdom teeth removal process, the providers at Complete Dental Care of Mansfield will perform the safest, most comfortable extraction procedure possible.

 Here is an overview of the extraction procedure: